SERLatBTH/DJIMavic2ENTERPRISE/README.md

 ### DJI Goggles

-DJI Goggles are used to connect the DJI Mavic 2 PRO Drone.
+DJI Goggles are used to connect the DJI Mavic 2 Enterprise Drone.
 The details can be found [here](/DJIGoggles/README.md).

 ### Mavic 2 Fly More Kit